NCI-Agency/anet/docs/INSTALL.md

 You should have the following information on hand for the installation:

 - **A Build of ANET**.
-This comes in the form of a `.zip` file.
+This comes in the form of a `anet-<version>.rpm` file.
 See BUILD.md for details on how to create this file.
 - **Microsoft SQL Server**: Your Database Administrator should be able to provide you with these settings.
 Just ask for an empty database.
 If you have access to your SQL Server directly, the command to create an empty database is `CREATE DATABASE database_name_here`.
 Alternatively, a database can be created using the SQL Management tool.
 300Mb can be used as an initial database and logs size
 	- hostname
 	- username / password
 	- database name
+- **Postgres**:
+  - if you have just created a fresh postgres database, apply the content of `/opt/anet/doc/prepare-psql.sql`
 - **SMTP Server**
 	- hostname
 	- username / password (if necessary)